IjeomaAngela/Reading-Note/README.md

 - get mentorship

 # introduction
->i'm an enthusiastic person and i give my best in any work given while hopeing for a successful result and i look forward to being good at coding
+>i'm an enthusiastic person and i give my best in any work given while hopeing for a successful result and i look forward to being good at coding.
+- outside work, adventrue is my relaxing place

-![this is the octocat](https://techcrunch.com/wp-content/uploads/2018/06/github-octocat-microsoft.png?w=730)
+![this is the octocat](https://techcrunch.com/wp-content/uploads/2018/06/github-octocat-microsoft.png?w=730) you can view my github repos [here]https://github.com/IjeomaAngela/Reading-Note/edit/main/README.md